Contractors should get their finances in shape to survive the credit crunch

 Diversification is the key to a solid investment strategy regardless of whether we are in times of stability or volatility

-"Too many investors are solely focused on one asset class," Harris warns.
+"Too many investors are solely focused on one asset class," the IFA expert warns.
 "Diversification is the key to a solid investment strategy regardless of whether we’re in times of stability or volatility, so keep a level head and make sure your investments are giving you the widest possible exposure to a variety of different world stock markets and that you have exposure to commercial property, bonds and also gilts."

 "You should try to ensure that whatever happens to one particular part of your portfolio, you will have other investments that will counter the effects and level out any volatility."